alonho/course/doc/stl.md

 	>>> calc_primes(end=50, threads=5)
 	[2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47]

+Note: remember there is no performance gain here because of the GIL (global interpreter lock).

 ---

 ### Exercise 2 - echo server